terminaldweller/mutator/README.md

 ### Dev Method
 TDD tests are created for each added feature which are stored under the **test** folder in the repo.<br/>
 Smoke tests and Daily builds are conducted to make sure the code base builds correctly more than once every day.<br/>
-Everytime there is a new commit, the code base is buildable and runnable.
+Every time there is a new commit, the code base is buildable and runnable.
 If you are having problems, raise an issue or let me know.<br/>
 The code base uses Coverity for static analysis and CI Travis for checking the build matrix.<br/>

 ### Notes